 Workflow Studio

-Workflow Studio runs Workflow DevKit functions on a remote compute worker while preserving existing workflow usage in your application.
+Workflow Studio runs Workflow DevKit functions on a remote worker.

-Your workflow functions and start(...) trigger routes remain unchanged.
-Remote execution is enabled by configuration and deployment environment variables.
+Your workflow functions and start(...) trigger routes stay the same.
+Remote execution is enabled by configuration, deployment, and one production reroute setting.

 What Workflow Studio provides

-• Remote execution through a dedicated compute worker.
+• Remote execution through a dedicated worker runtime.

 • Framework helpers for Next.js, Nitro, and SvelteKit.